Kinston Free Press: History

-In November 2022 Paxton Media Group acquired The Free Press and five other North Carolina newspapers from Gannett Co., Inc.
+In November 2022 Paxton Media Group acquired The Free Press and five other North Carolina newspapers from Gannett Co.

 Awards

 The Free Press is a member of the North Carolina Press Association.
 The Free Press won 47 North Carolina Press Association awards from 2010 to 2012, the most in a three-year period in the paper's history.
 It was named the top newspaper in North Carolina's Class D (Daily, 12,000-and-under) in 2014.